 How to Treat Your Running Injury

-In treating a tendon, we need to perform a strength-based exercise program.
+In treating a tendon, you need to perform a strength-based exercise program.
 This may be an isometric exercise or it could be some form of heel raises.
 The type of exercise and dosage depends on the pain response and stage of rehab.

 Most joints get better, at least initially, from mobilization.
 This may be a stretch or a self joint mobilization.
 Eventually, the surrounding muscles and coordination of movement need to improve to resolve the issue.

 Muscles enjoy pressure and massage.
 They respond happily to compression and foam rolling.
 However, muscle tightness usually implies a weakness or coordination issue.
 For example, a calf strain is a common muscle injury in runners.
 It is typically due to decreased strength.
 So, it feels better when rubbed but will not stay better unless strengthened.

 Try not to use an anti-inflammatory unless you cannot participate in your daily activities or sleep.
 It will decrease your pain but interfere with the chemicals needed to repair or recover.

-I’m a big advocate for light exercise and massage.
+Norton is a big advocate for light exercise and massage.
 Performing some light mobility drills will help relax and promote blood flow to the sore areas.
 Although not always scientifically backed, I find relief in myself and clientele with foam rolling or lacrosse ball massages.

 See a medical professional.